saubin78/2016_11_goettingen/minutes/08-usecase_inra.md

 __Sophie__: [Slide 5] How INRA sees GACS.
 We need a set of concepts representing the domain, globally, because we need that broad scope.
 But we also need lists of reference.
-We constantly need to refer to the same animals, crops, diseases, and we tempted to re-start the work all the time, and never know which is the reference to use.
+We constantly need to refer to the same animals, crops, diseases, and we often tempt to re-start the work, and never know which is the reference to use.
 We reuse parts of existing things, extend them, and its very difficult, and we really need this, and we need to share those references with industry, civil society, and this will be very valuable.
-IS-A relationship is good, but that I think that is quite contentious.
+IS-A relationship is good, but that I think that is quite consensual.
 As for hierarchy: if we need one, it should be light, only to disambiguate maybe, or to help navigating, but not more.
 I am quite convinced that facets, groups for thematics or other views would be useful for access and reuse -- discover